Srigong10/Multi-Agent-Bio-Surveillance-System/README.md

 ## INSTRUCTIONS FOR SETUP:
 ✅ Jupyter Notebook

-This repository includes a complete demonstration notebook: 📘 *multi_agent_bio_surveillance_system.ipynb*, The Python code was executed on Google Colab (Python 3 under default conditions) and on Kaggle to support the ADK Web UI.
+This repository includes a complete demonstration notebook: 📘 *Multi_Agent_Bio_Surveillance_System.ipynb*, The Python code was executed on Google Colab (Python 3 under default conditions) and on Kaggle to support the ADK Web UI.

 ### *Acknowledgement*